tkrajcar/gilded_rose/README.md

     and by 3 when there are 5 days or less but Quality drops to 0 after the concert

+## Your assignment

 We have recently signed a supplier of conjured items.
-This requires an update to our system:
+This requires an update to our system that we'd like you to make:

   - "Conjured" items degrade in Quality twice as fast as normal items